A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Preliminaries

+The BP-OSD algorithm has been demonstrated to outperform both the MWPM and BP decoders in decoding surface codes with accurate syndromes~\cite{liang2024BPLCOSD}.
+In this paper, we extend the BP-OSD algorithm to handle erroneous syndrome information, which is a common scenario in practice.
+More specifically, we consider a depolarizing channel for qubits and a bit-flip channel for the measured syndrome.

-As we can see in Fig.~\ref{fig: system}, the sent qubits are subjected to independent and identically distributed (i.i.d.) depolarizing errors, while the measured syndrome is compromised by i.i.d. bit-flip errors.
+As illustrated in Fig.~\ref{fig: system}, the sent qubits subjected independent and identically distributed~(i.i.d.) depolarizing errors.
+Meanwhile, the measured syndrome is affected by i.i.d. bit-flip errors, meaning the measured syndrome is derived from the ideal (error-free) syndrome through a classical binary symmetric channel.
+Moreover, the qubit and measurement errors are assumed to be not correlated with one another.

-If we denote the depolarizing rate of the quantum channel as $p$ and the bit-flip rate of the syndrome channel as $q$, the error model can be described as shown in Fig.~\ref{fig: error}.
+the depolarizing rate of the quantum channel as $p$ and the bit-flip rate of the syndrome channel as $q$, the error model can be described as shown in Fig.~\ref{fig: error}, where $p$ and $q$ are assumed to be known.

-The primary goal of the BP-LCOSD is to correct the quantum channel errors and simultaneously~(implicitly) rectify the syndrome errors, where the procedure is shown in Fig.~\ref{fig: procedure}.
+Within this model, the main objective of the proposed method is to correct quantum channel errors and implicitly correct syndrome errors.
+The procedure is illustrated in Fig.~\ref{fig: procedure}.

-\section{Proposed Method}
+\section{Proposed method}

-Our approach consists of three main steps: \begin{enumerate} \item To address erroneous syndrome information, we enhance the BP decoder with syndrome soft information, enabling it to list and correct error patterns in the syndromes. \item We use normalized message passing to improve the efficiency of the BP decoder. \item We incorporate local constraints into the OSD algorithm to enhance decoding performance. \end{enumerate} Since both the syndrome and quantum errors need to be listed, we use the LCOSD algorithm to list them simultaneously for improved decoding performance.
-The proposed method, called the BP-LCOSD algorithm, is outlined in Fig.~\ref{fig: framework}.
-The detailed steps are described in the following subsections.
+Aiming to correct both the qubit and the syndrome for the surface codes, we propose a high-performance list decoding algorithm that incorporates syndrome soft information, which we call the extended BP-OSD algorithm, or simply the BP-OSD algorithm.
+Using the soft information of both qubits and syndromes, the OSD algorithm can naturally list and correct error patterns in both.
+The proposed method consists of two main steps compared to the conventional BP-OSD algorithm~\cite{panteleev2021degenerate}. \begin{enumerate} \item At the pre-processing stage, the \textit{a priori} soft information is introduced during the BP decoder, resulting in \textit{a posteriori} soft information for both the qubit and the syndrome. \item At the post-processing stage, the virtual codeword is introduced, and the OSD algorithm is applied to list and correct error patterns in both the qubit and the syndrome. \end{enumerate} The proposed BP-OSD algorithm is outlined in Fig.~\ref{fig: framework}, with detailed descriptions of each step being provided in the following subsections.